 3. Communicate with your Supply Chain

 We know it’s easy to get bogged down in the day to day of keeping all your jobs running smoothly, but open communication is paramount to a successful supply chain.
-Connecting with your subs is a good way to identify pain points or speedbumps that could be easily smoothed out, while also identifying key ways to keep owners happy along the way.
+Connecting with your subs is a good way to identify pain points that could be easily smoothed out, while also identifying key ways to keep owners happy along the way.

 4. Consider Electronic Payments

-Paperless invoices are the way of the future, but it’s taking our industry some time to catch up.
+Paperless invoices are the future, but it’s taking the construction industry some time to catch up.
 Electronic invoice processing is a way to save time and increase visibility across your supply chain.
 Not to mention the added level of security with a trackable electronic payment versus a physical check.

-5. Explore GCPay for Subcontractor Payment Management
+5. Explore Subcontractor Payment Management

 Gain control and remove your headaches with a payment application system.